XternA/income-generator/README.md

 - **On-the-fly-update** - Tool can be updated on the fly whilst preserving config settings.
 - **Local Config** - Config file is auto-generated and stored locally, including credentials.
 - **Resource Limit** - Easily apply resource limit based on system hardware.
+- **Selective Apps** - Enable or disable the application of your choice to deploy.

-📖 Referring to the [**Wiki**](../../wiki) is strongly recommended for more details and in-depth instructions.
+📖 Refer to the [**Wiki**](../../wiki) is strongly recommended for more details and in-depth instructions.

 ## Getting Started 🚥
 ### Prerequisite 📦
 **The tool configures and runs everything in a containerized virtualized environment isolated from the host.**

-- Works best on a 64-bit machine, though it is still possible to run it under a 32-bit operating system (OS), but will come with certain performance limitations, specifically with lower memory availability.
+- A 64-bit machine, though it's possible to run on a 32-bit machine, but with certain performance limitations, specifically with lower memory availability.
-- A minimum of 4GB would be best recommended to ensure the most resource available and for future expansions.
+- A minimum of 4GB is recommended to ensure the most resource available and for future expansions.
-- The stack requires a more recent version of **Docker**  which bundles **Compose** for orchestrating and running containers.
-- For ARM architecture devices, such as Raspberry Pi, Apple Silicon, etc, will be required to install an emulation layer such as [**qemu-user-static (qus)**](https://github.com/dbhi/qus) to run x86 architecture on ARM.
-This can be easily enabled via the Docker container which injects it directly.
+- ARM architecture devices, such as Raspberry Pi, Apple Silicon, etc, require  an emulation layer such as [**qemu-user-static (qus)**](https://github.com/dbhi/qus) to run x86 architecture applications on ARM.
+Installing docker via the tool will enable this automatically.
 - For Windows,  [**WSL2**](https://learn.microsoft.com/en-us/windows/wsl/install) and [**Winget**](https://learn.microsoft.com/en-us/windows/package-manager) will be required.

-Check the [**Prerequisites**](../../wiki/Prerequisites#arm-devices) section for emulation layer setup.

 ### Quick Start Guide ⚙️
-Assuming **Docker** and **Compose** is already pre-installed (Can also be installed from the tool):
->:warning: *Newer versions of Docker integrate Compose directly.
-Accessed as `docker compose` instead of `docker-compose`.*
+If the prerequisites are met based on the platform, you can simply follow the quick start guide, otherwise, refer to the [**Wiki**](../../wiki) for the full setup procedure.

 ### Windows
 ![Windows](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white)